MicrosoftDocs/entra-docs/docs/external-id/tenant-restrictions-v2.md

 ## Migrate tenant restrictions v1 policies to v2 on the proxy

 Migrating tenant restriction policies from v1 to v2 is a one-time operation.
 After migration, no client-side changes are required.
 You can make any subsequent server side policy changes via the Microsoft Entra admin center.

 When enabling TRv2 on proxy, you will be able to enforce TRv2 only on authentication plane.
 To enable TRv2 on both authentication and data plane you should enable TRv2 client side signaling using [Universal TRv2](#option-1-universal-tenant-restrictions-v2-as-part-of-microsoft-entra-global-secure-access-preview)

-1. **Configuring allowed list of partner tenants**
+Step 1: **Configuring allowed list of partner tenants**

 **TRv1:** Tenant Restrictions v1 (TRv1) lets you create an allow list of tenant IDs and/or Microsoft sign-in endpoints to ensure that users access external tenants that your organization authorizes.
 TRv1 acheived it by adding **`Restrict-Access-To-Tenants: <allowed-tenant-list>`** header on the proxy.
 For ex: `Restrict-Access-To-Tenants: " contoso.com, fabrikam.com, dogfood.com".
 [Learn more](~/identity/enterprise-apps/tenant-restrictions.md) about tenant restrictions v1.

-**TRv2:** With TRv2, the configuration is moved to the server side cloud policy and there is no need for the TRv1 header.
+**TRv2:** With Tenant Restrictions v2 (TRv2), the configuration is moved to the server side cloud policy and there is no need for the TRv1 header.

 - On your corporate proxy, you should remove tenant restrictions v1 header, **`Restrict-Access-To-Tenants: <allowed-tenant-list>`**.
 - For each tenant in the allowed-tenant-list, create a partner tenant policy by following the steps at [Step 2: Configure tenant restrictions v2 for specific partners](#step-2-configure-tenant-restrictions-v2-for-specific-partners).
 Be sure to follow these guidelines: